o-ran-sc/o-du-l2/docs/overview.rst

 O1 architecture has following components:

-- Session Handler: Subscribe to Netconf YANG modules and events.
+- Netconf Session Handler: Subscribe to Netconf YANG modules and events.
 Register callback handler methods.

+- VES Agent : Sends the VES events to SMO

 - Alarm Manager: Stores and manages(add/updated/delete) alarms.

-- Unix socket server: Receives the alarm messages sent from O-DU High thread over Unix socket.

 - Alarm Interface : Provides an interface to O-DU High threads for sending the alarm messages to O1 module over Unix socket.

+- Config Interface : Interface to handle the configurations sent from SMO to the stack

 - Netopeer server: Serves the northbound SMO/OAM Netconf requests.